Vyshnavi1215/Java-8-Intro/README.md

 Class is the natural home of data and the methods.

+Example :
-Example : class Car{
+class Car{

-type variable 1; //variables, type :type defines the datatype of value(Data type : defines that which type of data that the variable can hold like interger, string) type variable2;
+type variable 1; //variables, type :type defines the datatype of value(Datatype : defines which type of data that the variable can hold like interger, string) type variable2;//variables

+method1(){

+//code to written

 }
+{

 Variables : Variables are the identifiers and they store the data.